mesosphere/dcos-commons/docs/pages/yaml-reference.md

   * `shm-size`

-    defines the size of the shm directory
+    Defines the size of the shared memory.

   * `resource-sets`